Ecuador Three Week Backpacking Itinerary

 After Baños, you can travel to Guayaquil and stay the night before flying out to the Galapagos Islands early the next morning.

 Whilst the Galapagos Islands aren’t a huge backpacker destination due to the cost, they are still accessible and can be done on a budget relatively speaking.
+There’s a lot of free activities on each island so all you need to worry about is spending money on flights and accommodation.

 We visited for a week and spent $900 but you can go for 5 days and keep your spend below $700.